Hieukhongbietcode/LF-optimizer/README.md

 If this keeps happening after restarts, switch to Firefox.
 It's a Manifest V3 limitation in Chrome and Edge that affects large scripts.

+### The email template didn't apply

+- The template only runs when the **Template** field is `condition_document`
+- The matching switch has to be on in **To-do Email Templates**
+- The body needs both a "Dear …" line and a "Sincerely," line.
+Without them nothing is touched, deliberately — better to leave the email alone than to mangle it

 ### Due dates look wrong

 Check **Working hours** in the Tickets Turn-time card.
 A ticket assigned late in your day rolls over to the next morning, so a 4-hour SLA can legitimately land tomorrow.
-The "Counted…" line under the rules tells you exactly which window is being used.
+The "Counted…" line under the rules tells you which window is being used.

 ### Drag & drop upload isn't working

-- Drop the file **onto the dashed box**, not onto the Upload button
+- Drop the file anywhere in the **Upload** cell — the dashed box is the label, the whole cell is the target
 - If the portal shows a confirmation dialog after the drop, finish it as usual — the script only fills in the file
 - Clicking the box opens the normal file picker, so that route always remains available